 His first monograph in English, Jaffa Shared and Shattered: Contrived Coexistence in Israel/Palestine, was published in 2015 by Indiana University Press and was named finalist for the Jordan Schnitzer book award by the Association for Jewish Studies.
 Monterescu's second monograph, Twilight Nationalism: Politics of Existence at Life's End, came out in 2018 with Stanford University Press.
 He is the coeditor of Going Native?: Food and Settler Colonialism (Palgrave Macmillan, 2022) and of Jewish Revival(s) Inside Out: Remaking Jewishness in a Post-Secular Age (Wayne State University Press, 2023).
 He is Principal Investigator of the Gerda Henkel Stiftung grant on “Lost Cities”.

-At CEU since 2005, he teaches courses such as Cities in the Middle East, Rethinking Ethnography, Advanced PhD Methods, Theorizing the City, The Anthropology of Masculinity, Key Issues in Social and Cultural Anthropology, Jewish Revival Movements in Europe and the US and the Cultural Politics of Food and Wine.
+At CEU since 2005, he teaches courses such as Cities in the Middle East, Rethinking Ethnography, Advanced PhD Methods, Theorizing Urbanism, The Anthropology of Masculinity, Key Issues in Social and Cultural Anthropology, Jewish Revival Movements in Europe and the US and Food, Culture & Politics.
 Monterescu hosts an urban blog in Haaretz and writes Op-Ed articles on cultural and political issues in the Middle East and beyond.